Hulalazz/spark-workshop/README.md

       docker-machine create -d virtualbox --virtualbox-memory "8000" --virtualbox-cpu-count "4" workshop eval "$(docker-machine env workshop)"

       (!)
-Add sandbox to /etc/hosts with address of `docker-machine ip workshop`.
+Add "sandbox" to /etc/hosts with address of `docker-machine ip workshop`.
 This comes really handy when you navigate UI of components through browser or when debugging the code from IDE (e.g. connecting to Cassandra or Mongo containers)

       docker-compose up -d